Kitty-Inu-DAO/Website/README.md

 ### Licensed Works

-All materials under `/public/3D/` are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-See [LICENSE](LICENSE.md) for more details.
+All materials under `/public/3D/` are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
+See [COPYRIGHT](COPYRIGHT.md) for more details.

 ## Contributing